simonspa/resolution-simulator/README.md

   cmake ..
   make
   ```

-* read the code and adapt to your needs.
+### Prepare your own telescope simulation

-* Add new devices into the `devices` directory
+* All telescope assemblies are stored in the `devices` directory.
+* Take one of the provided examples, adapt it to your needs and add the executable to the `CMakeLists.txt` file in the devices directory in order to compile the executable.

+###